NAME

 DESCRIPTION

 AGAConv is a CDXL video converter.
 The input video can be in any format that can be processed by ffmpeg.
 AGAConv uses ffmpeg to extract video and audio data and encodes the extracted frames into the CDXL video format.
 AGAConv can generate standard and custom CDXL files.
-In a standard CDXL file each frame has the exact same size, in a custom CDXL file the size is optimized, and hence custom CDXL video files are usually smaller than standard CDXL files.
+By default AGAConv generates standard CDXL files.
+It also ensure that the CDXL chunks are 32bit aligned which can improve video frame rate by up to 50% on some Amiga I/O controllers.
+If padding is selected then custom CDXL files are generated.

 Standard 12-bit colors CDXL video files can be played with any CDXL player.
 AGABlaster is a CDXL player that also supports 24-bit colors CDXL videos and utilizes the AGA 64-bit graphics access for best frame rate on Commodore-Amiga AGA systems.